yAOwzers/ip/docs/README.md

 ```

 ### Save
-Data involved in this application is saved into the hard disk via the `data.txt` file after any command that alters the data is executed.
+Data involved in this application is saved into the hard disk via the `data.txt` file after any command that alters the data is executed automatically.

 ## Command Summary